 One of the top travel deal websites is Travelzoo.
 When I’m looking for air and hotel packages, that is usually my first stop.
 I also receive weekly emails that give me a heads up on their top 20 discounted trips.

 Groupon has expanded to included vacations under their Groupon Getaways section.
 That is my second stop.
 While Groupon Getaways features many of the same packages as Travelzoo, each site offers exclusive vacations available only on their site.

 Granted, flexibility is the key to scoring the best deal from any of the travel deal sites.
 The lowest prices advertised are usually flying out of major east coast airports, but most offer extremely discounted prices out of other airports.

 After airfare, hotels are the biggest budget crusher for us.
 But with deal websites we can score deluxe accommodations for value prices.

-Using deal websites has given my large family the opportunity to stay at three to four star hotels for what it would have cost us to stay at a two star hotel.
+Using these websites has given my large family the opportunity to stay at three to four star hotels for what it would have cost us to stay at a two star hotel.

-Another great deal I nabbed is for an upcoming holiday trip to San Francisco, California.
-We will be staying at the Argonaut Hotel located in Fisherman’s Wharf area, including breakfast and drinks for two, and it just was $150 a night.
+Another great deal I nabbed is for a holiday trip to San Francisco, California.
+We stayed at the Argonaut Hotel located in Fisherman’s Wharf area, including breakfast and drinks for two, and it was just $150 a night.

 Discover Adventure without the Cost